-Art — even life — is all about imagination.
-It’s something children have in great supply and that adults too often let slip from their lives.
+Art is all about imagination.
+It’s something children have in great supply.
 As Einstein said: “imagination embraces the entire world, and all there ever will be to know and understand.”
 Can’t argue with Albert there.
 He’s a genius, after all.

-But while all kids possess wild and wonderful imaginations, it’s helpful if they also have some tools to bring their imaginative ideas to life.
-In his famous letters to his brother Theo, Vincent Van Gogh wrote a lot about his struggles and the development of his artistic vision.
+But kids with wonderful imaginations also need to have some tools to bring their imaginative ideas to life.
+In his famous letters to his brother Theo, Vincent Van Gogh wrote a lot about his artistic vision.
 But just as many of those letters focused on how much he needed paint!
 And canvas!
-Supplies!
-Below is a list of supplies for the young artist in your family or in your circle of friends.
-Remember: encourage the making of art by the young and their imaginations will be nourished for life.
+Van Gogh needed art supplies!
+Below is a list of supplies for the young artist in your family.
+Encourage the making of art by the young and their imaginations will be nourished for life.

 ALEX Toys Artist Studio Wooden Dough Tools Set: 11 beautifully crafted, inexpensive wooden tools for shaping clay, dough and Play-Doh.

 Faber-Castell ‘Paint by Numbers’ Museum Series – The Starry Night: Speaking of Van Gogh, here the great Faber-Castell brand — makers of awesome children’s art supplies and more — brings us The Starry Night Paint by Numbers.
 Others Faber-Castell make include the Eiffel Tower, a Japanese foot bridge, and more.